trychlos/pwix-accounts-ui/README.md

 <li>AC_PANEL_VERIFYASK</li></ul>
 A function can be provided by the application for this parm.
 The function will be called without argument and MUST return one of the accepted values.<br />
 Default: AC_PANEL_NONE
 </td></tr>

 <tr><td style="vertical-align:top;">
-singlePanel
-</td><td>
-The presence of this key is enough to say that this 'acUserLogin' instance is only used to display a single panel, outside of the standard connection workflow.
-In other words, this 'acUserLogin' instance is entirely driven by the application, which is free, and responsible, to choose which panel is to be displayed.<br />
-A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.<br />
-Values: true|false, defaulting to false.
-</td></tr>

-<tr><td style="vertical-align:top;">